neondatabase/website/content/docs/guides/branching-github-actions.md

 The following example applications use GitHub Actions to create and delete branches in Neon.

 <DetailIconCards>
-<a href="https://github.com/neondatabase/neon_twitter" description="A simple micro-blogging application that uses GitHub Actions to create and delete branches" icon="github">Neon Twitter app</a>
+<a href="https://github.com/neondatabase/neon_twitter" description="A simple micro-blogging application that uses GitHub Actions to create and delete branches with each pull request" icon="github">Neon Twitter app</a>
-<a href="https://github.com/neondatabase/preview-branches-with-vercel" description="A sample application showing how to create a branch for preview deployments on Vercel using GitHub Actions" icon="github">Elements app</a>
+<a href="https://github.com/neondatabase/preview-branches-with-vercel" description="A simple application showing how to create and delete branches with GitHub Actions for preview and production deployments on Vercel" icon="github">Elements app</a>
 </DetailIconCards>

 ## Need help?